The Calorimeter Theory

 A petrol car uses only 10 % of the energy to move.

-The rest 90 % is wasted into heat, which dissapears into the environment.
+The rest 90 % is waste energy, which is heat that heats up the atmosphere.

 An electric car uses all the energy to move.